jgadams97/AT24C256-File-System/README.md

 # AT24C256 File System
-A simple journaling file system for the AT24C256 I2C EEPROM.
+A journaling file system for the AT24C256 I2C EEPROM.

 In order to use it, you must reformat the EEPROM once.